Frequently Asked Questions

 What should I be prepared for if I have a sprinkler system?

-We recommend that you take pictures of the sprinkler heads in the “on” position and be sure the pictures clearly show how many and the location of the sprinklers/heads that you have in the right-of-way area near the street/curb.
-The construction company will make the effort to cap off your sprinklers in the right-of-way that will be disturbed with the intent to keep your sprinklers working in the rest of the yard.
+We recommend taking pictures of the sprinkler heads in the “on” position, ensuring that the pictures clearly show the number and location of the sprinklers/heads in the right-of-way area near the street/curb.
+The construction company will make an effort to cap off your sprinklers in the right-of-way that will be disturbed, ensuring your sprinklers remain operational in the rest of the yard.
 The pictures should resolve any questions when it comes time for the construction company to repair them.
-It is entirely possible your system, or at least certain zones, may stop working once your yard is dug up as wires do occasionally get clipped.
-Be sure to have a garden hose and traditional sprinklers ready to use during this.
+It is entirely possible that your system, or at least certain zones, may stop working once your yard is dug up, as wires do occasionally get damaged or clipped.
+Be sure to have a garden hose and traditional sprinklers ready for use during this time.

 SIDEWALKS, TREES & LIGHTING